subliker/lang-routine/README.md

 ﻿# LangRoutine
 > Asynchronous analysis of text in files to determine language.
 Based on lingua-go library

-The project is designed to demonstrate working with goroutines, canals.
+The project is designed to demonstrate working with goroutines, channels.
 Also such synchronization primitive as WaitGroup was used.

 ### Requirements:
 ![golang](https://badgen.net/static/go/1.22.0/green?icon=github)<br/>